Panlichen/ChatHPC-ChatHPCforKokkos-SC25/example_evaluation_output/code_llama_base_results.md

 ### Hints:

-* You can use the Kokkos documentation to help you answer the question.
-* You can use the Kokkos examples to help you answer the question.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::TeamPolicy to create a team policy.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::TeamThreadRange to create a team thread range.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::single to create a single execution space.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_for to create a parallel for.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_reduce to create a parallel reduce.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_scan to create a parallel scan.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_scan to create a parallel scan.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_scan to create a parallel scan.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_scan to create a parallel scan.
-* You can use the Kokkos examples to help you answer the question.
+* You can use the Kokkos::parallel_scan to create a parallel scan.
-* You can use the Kokkos tutorials to help you answer the question.
+* You can use the Kokkos::parallel_scan to create a parallel scan.
-* You can use the Kokkos examples to help you answer the question
+* You can use the Kokkos::parallel_scan to create a parallel scan.
+*

 ## Index 24